Mario and Bowser: Frenemies Forever 2 (Redux)

-"I remember that," Jr. Troopa said.
+"I remember that."
+Jr. Troopa nodded.
 "But, nah.
 Too much set up.
 I mean I could totally lift those iron bars if I had to but it's been a long day.
 Yep.
 I'm definitely didn't sprang something the other day because I didn't have a spotter for my dumbbell set.
 No siree!"

 "Blast you, Junior," the patooie plant shot back.
 "We can use the Mecha-yoshis then, pard.
 They ain't gonna glitch I promise."

 "We ain't saying nothing!"
-The hammer bro Bowser spy grunt.
+The hammer bro Bowser spy said.

-"We ain't know nothing either!" the other added.
+"We don't know nothing either!" the other added.

-A small white boo with a black ten gallon hat and a red bandanna over their mouth appeared on the scene with a cool 'whoosh'.
-Mario, forgotten about by then, felt a chill.
-The boo tough and intimidating silenced everyone they crossed.
-Soon all watched closely the boo diddly and sensing this they smirked back.
+A small white boo with a black ten gallon hat and a red bandanna over their mouth appeared on the scene with a cool 'whoosh' effect.
+Mario, forgotten about by then, saw trouble a mile away.
+The boo's expression was passive but something about them silenced everyone they crossed.
+Soon all eyes were on the boo diddly.

-"Watch this," the low voice said.
+"Watch this," they said, low gritty like.
 "You wanna see someone talk?
-I will make them."
-They spun the the prisoners and back again the the crowd, smirk twisting into something more cruel.
+I can make them."
+The boo spun to the prisoners and back again to the crowd, gaining a smirk that twisted into something more cruel.
 "By the power of Eldstar!"

-With a clap of thunder out of place for the sunny sky, a bolt of lightning came down and struck the the spies with a bright flash.
-Spectators uncovered their faces and all three were burnt badly, the bird without a protective shell taking the brunt of it and turning completely crisp.
-Witnesses gawked before it became rousing praise around the morbid sight, some out of wonder and others out of fear.
+With a clap of thunder out of place for the sunny sky, a bolt of lightning came down and struck the spies with a bright flash.
+Spectators uncovered their faces.
+All three were burnt badly, the bird without a protective shell taking the brunt of it and turning completely crisp.
+Witnesses gawked before it became rousing praise around the morbid sight, half out of wonder, half of fear.

-The spectacle became more intense when the two koopa spies had survived after all.
-Desperately ran through the crowd and into the prairies.
-Vick whistled and engines revved up from an unassuming staple nearby.
-Cyborg dinosaurs knocked the doors down on their squeaky speedy wheels on the trail of the escapees.
-Mario heard a zapping noise with some wheat flying up from an isolated spot in the field, then another.
-Lasers were being shot, fires were starting, people were panicking, ranchers were carrying water buckets and everything became chaotic.
+The spectacle became more intense when the two koopa spies had barely survived after all.
+Desperately they scurried through the crowd and into the prairies.
+Vick whistled and engines revved up from a stable nearby.
+Cyborg dinosaurs knocked the doors down with their squeaky wheels and tracked the trail of the escapees.
+Mario heard a shrill zapping noise.
+Wheat stalks began to fly up from an isolated spot in the field, then another.
+Lasers were being shot, fires were starting, people were panicking, ranchers were carrying water buckets and everything became chaotic in the rural square.

-The boo diddly nodded once and left when the wind.
+The boo diddly spun to him, nodded once and vanished.

 Deep lines in his face, Bowser plopped down on a stump, far enough he thought for privacy with the family.
 "A bunch of ya'll wanted to discuss some things, so let's do it."